 The risk that a party to an agreement will be unable to fulfill its contractual obligations.

 Insurance that provides a guaranteed fixed sum upon diagnosis of a specified illness or condition such as cancer, heart disease or permanent total disability.
-The policy can be arranged in its own right or can be an add-on to a life policy.
-(Also known as dread disease insurance.)
+The coverage can be offered on a standalone basis or as an add-on to a life policy.

 Enterprise Risk Management (ERM)